 Gila Neta, PhD, MPP

-Gila Neta, PhD, MPP is an epidemiologist and Program Officer in Implementation Science in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
-Dr. Neta serves as NCI’s primary contact for the funding announcements in Dissemination and Implementation Research in Health, and assists with research and training activities related to implementation science across the Division.
+Gila Neta, PhD, MPP is an epidemiologist and program director for Implementation Science in the Office of the Director in the Division of Cancer Control and Population Sciences (DCCPS) at the National Cancer Institute (NCI).
+Dr. Neta serves as the NCI scientific lead for the funding announcements in Dissemination and Implementation Research in Health, and assists with research and training activities related to implementation science across the Division.
 She has a secondary appointment within the Epidemiology and Genomics Research Program.

-Dr. Neta’s programmatic and research interests within implementation science include training, portfolio analysis, the use of PRECIS criteria in evaluating pragmatic trials, shared decision making and cancer screening, de-implementation, and the use of standardized measurement and evaluation.
+Dr. Neta’s programmatic and research interests within implementation science include training, portfolio analysis, the use of PRECIS criteria in evaluating pragmatic trials, shared decision making and cancer screening, economic evaluation, de-implementation, and the use of standardized measurement and reporting.
 Dr. Neta is Co-Chair of the NIH-sponsored Annual Conference on the Science of Dissemination and Implementation.
-She leads the NIH D&I working group, a trans-NIH initiative providing leadership and vision for implementation science across the NIH.
-She also serves on the Education Committee for the American College of Epidemiology.
+She also leads the NIH D&I working group, a trans-NIH initiative providing leadership and vision for implementation science across the NIH.